 “We looked a step slow and have had one game in three weeks,” Helmick said.
 “We were just not here for most of the game.
 We were in it for spurts.”

-Roxanna Gaddis led Cascade with 16 points and Sydney Stein tallied 13, however, early on the pair was the only Cadets to score until late in the half.
+Roxanna Gaddis led Cascade with 16 points and Sydney Stein tallied 13, However, they were the only Cadets to score until late in the first half.

 Cascade forced Monrovia’s two biggest inside weapons — Raven Delph and Kristal Smith — out by the end of the half with three fouls each, but the Bulldogs’ teammates answered in their absence.